-The following symbol-to-chip mapping table could be optionally used for Config #4 250 kbps with channel coding.
+The following symbol-to-chip mapping table could be optionally used in PHR and Payload of Config #4 250 kbps with channel coding.
 Note the chip sequences specified in the following table should be time reversed before mapping as illustrated in the figure below for even-indexed symbols.